 Reintroduce the side navigation and filtering

 I’ve designed a simple side-navigation that allows you to filter each of the subpages by game genres, hardware platform (PS4 / PS5), type of product (full games or DLC), and price range.
-In the current version of the store, for unknown reasons, the option to add a game to the basket from the product list level was abandoned, so I’ve proposed restoring this function on the hover.
+In the current version of the store, for unknown reasons, the option to add a game, like tridewi, to the basket from the product list level was abandoned, so I’ve proposed restoring this function on the hover.
 In addition, I have recommended restoring the icon for adding a game to the wishlist.

 Reintroduce game trailers and screenshots